Iverson0303/SquadGoals/README.md

 # SquadGoals
-Primarily made to house the ever expanding person calssification venn diagram.
+Primarily made to house the ever expanding person classification venn diagram and funny pictures.